katherin26/Aws-Practice/AWS-certified-Cloud-Practitioner/subjects/ELB&ASG.md

 And for a call center, that makes sense.

 (NOTE:So if you have a web application or a modern application, You usually design it with horizontal scalability in mind.)

+**HIGH AVAILABILITY**

+1. High Availability usually goes hand in hand with horizontal scaling.
+2. High availabiliy means running your application / system in at least 2 Availability Zones.
+3. The goal of high availability is to survive a data center loss.(disaster).

+**HIGH AVAILABILITY & SCALABILITY FOR EC2**

+1. Vertical Scaling: Increase instance size (= scale up / down).
+   a.
+From: t2.nano - 0.5G of RAM, I vCPU.
+   b.
+To: u-I2TBI.metal - I2.3TB of RAM, 448 vCPUs.

+2. Horizontal Scaling: Increase number of instances (=scale out/ in)
+   a.
+Auto Scaling Group.
+   b.
+Load Balancer.

+3. High Availability: Run Instances for the same application across multu AZ
+   a.
+Auto Scaling Group multi AZ.
+   b.
+Load Balancer multi AZ.